monajayarams/reactProject/Readme.md

 # Instructions

-Fork this project, create a React application that meets the following requirements, then email us a link to your completed codesandbox project.
+React application that has the following requirements

-## 1. The application has multiple "views" or "pages" that exist at independent URLs.
-Feel free to use a routing lib like React Router to accomplish this.
+## 1. The application has multiple "views" or "pages" that exist at independent URLs using React Router.

-## 2. On the first view, hit a public api that returns an array of items.
-Map over the response and create a summary display for each item.
-Some examples might be:
+## 2. The first view, hits a public api that returns an array of items.
+Maps over the response and creates a summary display for each item.

-- Github api to get a list of repos
-- Github api to return Pull Requests for a particular project
-- There is a large list of other APIS that you could choose from here - https://github.com/public-apis/public-apis (choose one you can hit from the browser)

-## 3. The second view should be a details page where you can view further details about one of the summary items.
+## 3. The second view is the details page where you can view further details about one of the summary items.

-- There should be a way back to the summary

-## 4. Create a third page with a form with that has a checkbox, a radio selection, an input, and a select.
-The names or values is not important, so feel free to be creative.
+## 4. The third view is with a form that has a checkbox, a radio selection, an input, and a select covering the below requirements

 - All fields are required, and the user should get feedback when trying to submit the form when it is in an invalid state.
-- If all fields pass validation, console.log the form values and then reset the form back to its initial state.
+- If all fields pass validation, the form values are displayed in console logs and form is reset back to its initial state.

-## Bonus points (not required) for using TypeScript and/or Styled Components
+## To Run the Project

+## npm install

+## npm start